galazg/work/README.txt

 var port = "8085";
 var host = "http://192.168.0.102:" + port;

+geth_dependencies/start.js
+A script that runs when geth is launched (if the --preload parameter is specified).
+It loads a function to run the miner only when there are pending transactions.
+Also it instantiates the contract used by the demo, in case it is necessary to interact with the contract directly from the geth console.

 ----ETHEREUM PRIVATE NETWORK-----------------------------------------------------
 server/geth_launch is the script to run geth.
 Important parameters are: